amiller8045/osTicket-Config/README.md

 - Configure Help Topics (For when users create a ticket)

 <h2>Configuration Steps</h2>
-1) Sign in to the virtual machine using Remote Desktop Connection with the public ip address.
+1) Sign in to the virtual machine using Remote Desktop Connection with the public ip address**
 <p>

 ![ip address](https://github.com/user-attachments/assets/6b56414b-1807-46e9-ad57-b2b68123fb90)